MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/Deploy-your-Remote-Desktop-environment.md

 manager: msswadhwa
 ---
 # Deploy your Remote Desktop environment

+>Applies To: Windows Server Technical Preview

 Use the following steps to deploy the Remote Desktop servers in your environment.

 >[NOTE] The virtual machine you created for the Remote Desktop Connection Broker (RD Connection Broker) role service will also run Remote Desktop Management Services (RDMS).
-This virtual machine, referred to as the RDMS server, is used to deploy and manage the rest of the servers in the tenantâ€™s hosted desktop environment.
+This virtual machine, referred to as the RDMS server, is used to deploy and manage the rest of the servers in the tenant’s hosted desktop environment.
 The remainder of this document asks you to sign in with a user in the AAD DC Administrators group for administrative actions.
 If your deployment does not match this configuration and instead has users in a Domain Administrators group, use those credentials instead.

 1. Connect to the RDMS virtual machine using the Remote Desktop (RDC) client:
     1. In the Azure portal, click **Browse > Virtual machines**.